by Joynicole Martinez

 Cut off anything that is ‘sick.’

 One of the ways we fail successfully (yes, you can do that) is to recognize when a project isn’t working and to let it go before it consumes resources we could put into a project that may be successful.
-Commit to delegating responsibilities, cancelling unprofitable contracts, changing plans, and rewriting strategies.
+Commit to delegating responsibilities, canceling unprofitable contracts, changing plans, and rewriting strategies.

 Shape up for beauty.